DavidRambo/dnr-hugo/content/portfolio/cv/index.md

 “Bodies and Selves,” Instructor Nima Bassiri, Program in Literature, Fall 2013.

 ### Guest Lecturer
-Invited Co-instructor, “Reading Whitehead’s Process and Reality” graduate independent study, Instructor Mark Hansen, Program in Literature, Fall 2019.
+Invited Co-instructor, “Reading Whitehead’s _Process and Reality_" graduate independent study, Instructor Mark Hansen, Program in Literature, Fall 2019.

 “How to review an article for an academic journal,” for “Publication Workshop” graduate seminar, Instructor Robyn Wiegman, Program in Literature, Fall 2019.